Product Manager Resume Example & Writing Guide

 The second is their personal website or portfolio.
 Portfolios are great for featuring your work, as they allow you to show so much more than fits in a project manager resume.

-Your physical address is another bit of information to consider, but only add it if you’re applying for a position abroad or if the job posting explicitly asks for it.
+Your physical address on a resume is another bit of information to consider, but only add it if you’re applying for a position abroad or if the job posting explicitly asks for it.
 However, don’t provide your full address—your city and state will be enough.

 On the other hand, you should leave out your personal photo, as well as websites and social media accounts that aren't relevant to the job you’re applying for.
 Lastly, proofread everything to ensure impeccable grammar and style.